 What is impeller balancing?
 Impeller balancing is the procedure by which mass distribution of a rotor is checked and adjusted to ensure that vibration on the bearings is at a frequency that is within the specified limits of the service speed.

-Two-plane unbalance it comes into play with cylindrical impellers.
+Two-plane unbalance comes into play with cylindrical impellers.
 In this case, think of a car’s wheel rim with weights added to the rim on each end, but offset from each other by 180 degrees.
 This would cause the wheel to wobble as it tried to spin around its axis.

 These descriptions of unbalance and impeller balancing are, of course, highly simplified here.
-In reality the process of impeller balancing is a sophisticated, extremely precise process designed to provide results that meet strict International Standards Organization (ISO) guidelines with regard to a number of different kinds of equipment.
+In reality, the process of impeller balancing is a sophisticated, extremely precise process designed to provide results that meet strict International Standards Organization (ISO) guidelines with regard to a number of different kinds of equipment.